What is a Chemistry Professor?

 Below are examples of industries where Chemistry Professors work:

-Those thinking about becoming a Chemistry Professor might also be interested in the following careers:
+Those interested in being a Chemistry Professor may also be interested in:

 Are you already one of the many Chemistry Professor in the United States?
 If you’re thinking about changing careers, these fields are worth exploring: